-As a San Francisco car accident lawyer, I have worked with clients that want to sue the city or another government agency for their accidents.
+As a Clearlake car accident lawyer, I have worked with clients that want to sue the city or another government agency for their accidents.
 This is certainly possible to do, but there are some things you should know first:

 Am I required to identify the city in my accident report?

 You are supposed to file an accident report within ten days of the initial accident.
 Your report should include where the accident took place and who was involved.
 If the other driver was working for the city, you would identify that here.
 Otherwise, if the roads themselves were to blame for the crash, you could make a notation, but the location of the accident is really the most relevant factor in that scenario.

 Who should I sue after my car crash?